- Sleeps: 4-6 per unit

 Castles, museums, climbing, dry skiing, horse riding, cycling, hiking, kayaking, sailing, mountaineering, fishing, abseiling.

-Alternatively, why not stay in one of Howgills Hideaways’ static caravans – Valley View and Fell View?
-Each is set in its own private garden, tucked away from the rest of the world.
-Valley View, which looks out over the gorgeous Lune Valley, sleeps six between a double room, a twin room, and a sofa bed, as well as sleeping an additional small child on a drop-down bed.
-Fell View overlooks the breath-taking Fells, and again sleeps six between a double room, a twin room, and a sofa bed.
+Alternatively, why not stay in a static caravan or cabin?
+Valley View caravan is set in its own private garden, tucked away from the rest of the world.
+Looking out over the gorgeous Lune Valley, six guests can share a double room, a twin room, and a sofa bed, with an additional small child on a drop-down bed if needed.

-Both caravans are kept beautifully warm, thanks to the electric fire in the lounge and panel heaters in the bedroom.
-Self-catering is easy in the fully equipped kitchen, where you’ll find a gas cooker with a four-ring hob and grill, as well as a fridge and microwave.
-Each caravan has a bathroom with a shower, as well as a television and DVD player, a selection of books, and board games to enjoy.
+There’s an electric fire in the lounge and panel heaters in the bedroom, while self-catering is easy in the fully equipped kitchen, where you’ll find a gas cooker with a four-ring hob and grill, as well as a fridge and microwave.
+You’ll also have a bathroom with a shower, as well as a television and DVD player, a selection of books, and board games to enjoy.

-When you’re not cosied up in your caravan or glamping pod, spend some time exploring those wonderful Fells.
+When you’re not cosied up in your caravan or glamping pod, or out cooking up a feast on your barbecue (there’s a pizza oven and kits for hire, too!), spend some time exploring those wonderful Fells.
 Brave the steps of Wainwright himself as you trace one of his walks through the farmyard and up to Fell Head.
 Or, if you’d rather, take things slowly with a stroll down the lane and along the banks of the River Lune.

 The Fells also mark the border between the Yorkshire Dales and the Lake District, giving guests both of these glorious areas to enjoy.
 20 miles to the east is stunning Windermere, where you can visit Beatrix Potter’s cottage, while 20 miles westward takes you to Hawes – home of the Wensleydale Cheese Factory and the Dales Countryside Museum.

 Closer to home, you’re just under four miles from the market town of Sedbergh – a treat for bibliophiles!
-Named England’s official ‘Book Town’, Sedbergh has no fewer than eight bookshops – including Westwood’s, with over 70,000 titles in stock!
 Famous Kendal is a little further on, with a shopping centre, leisure facilities, cinema and restaurants.

 Things to note

-Extra bedding may be hired locally for sofa bed, breakfast baskets are available, fire pits available.
+Extra bedding may be hired locally for sofa bed.
 All accommodation is pet-friendly.

 Where you'll be staying